 There's lush and lively Santiago, the biggest of the islands, which boasts verdant hillsides, jungle and plenty of remarkable wildlife.
 It's also the cultural heart of Cape Verde, home to the UNESCO-listed old fort at Cidade Velha.

 Near Santiago, divers will discover 16th century shipwrecks littering the sea floor, while eels, yellowfin tuna and the odd humpback whale can be seen in the clear blue waters off Boa Vista.
 The island of Sal is popular for watersports and white sandy beaches, while Fogo is a hiker's paradise, where volcanic peaks tower 2800m (9186 ft) above sea- level.

 Cape Verde may have struggled economically since gaining independence from Portugal in 1975, but many argue that it's isolation is a blessing, leaving these islands unspoiled and comparatively undiscovered.
 Get there before the crowds inevitably catch on.

 526,993 (UN estimate 2016).

 President Jorge Carlos Fonseca since 2011.

 Prime Minister Ulisses Correia e Silva since 2016.

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

-UK health authorities have classified Cape Verde as having a risk of Zika virus transmission.
-There have also been sporadic cases of malaria reported in the capital city, Praia (Santiago Island).
+UK health authorities have classified Cape Verde as having a moderate risk of Zika virus transmission.
+There is also a low risk of malaria in the capital city, Praia (Santiago Island).
 For more information and advice, visit the website of the National Travel Health Network and Centre website.

 Most visits to Cape Verde are trouble-free, but you should take sensible precautions against petty crime.
 See Crime